Mozart's starling: Demise

-Who writes and rhymes as no one can.

 West and King note, based on their extensive experience, that starling pets interact closely with their human keepers, often causing their owners to bond with them.
 Thus, Mozart's expression of sorrow, though comic, is likely to have been quite sincere.
 Spaethling offers further background:

 Mozart's poem on the death of his beloved pet bird ... is humorous, bittersweet, and self-reflective at a time of great loss and grief.
 His father had passed away, a close friend had died young, and he himself was deeply involved with Don Giovanni, his darkest comedy.

 Other birds

 There is evidence that the starling Mozart acquired in 1784 was hardly the only pet bird whose company he enjoyed.

 At age 14, Mozart wrote home from Naples to his sister Nannerl in Salzburg (19 May 1770) when he was on a journey with his father Leopold:

 Write me, how is Mr. Canary?
 Does he still sing?
 Does he still pipe?
 Do you know why I am thinking of the canary?
 Because there is one in our anteroom that makes the same little sounds as ours.

 A later letter, written by Nannerl to her mother at home in Salzburg as she visited Munich in 1775 with Wolfgang and Leopold, indicates other birds in Mozart's childhood home:

 Thank God we are quite well.
 I hope that Mamma too is very well.
 A propos, are the canary, the tomtits, and the robin redbreast still alive, or have they let the birds starve?

 A sad tale from 1791 is told by Mozart's biographer Hermann Abert, concerning another canary that might been a successor to the starling, being in Mozart's family when the composer lay on his deathbed.

 It was with great reluctance that he agreed to have his pet canary removed, first to the adjacent room, then even further away, because he could no longer bear the sound of its singing.